Hajjah, Palestine: Ottoman period

 In 1838, Robinson noted Kuryet Hajja as a village in Beni Sa'ab district, west of Nablus, while in 1870 Victor Guérin noted it from Fara'ata.

+In 1870-71 (AH 1288), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882 the PEF's Survey of Western Palestine (SWP) noted about Kuryet Hajja: "A good-sized village on high ground, supplied by wells.
 It has a rock-cut tomb on the west, and appears to be an ancient place."

+The village's en-Naby Rabbah shrine, atop a tell.
+This site was declared a nature reserve in 1986.